-(a) The Community College of Rhode Island shall provide thirty-three (33) hours of classroom instruction for applicants or prospective applicants, not more than twenty-one (21) years of age, for a limited instruction permit or license.
+(a) The community college of Rhode Island shall provide thirty-three (33) hours of classroom instruction for applicants or prospective applicants, not more than twenty-one (21) years of age, for a limited-instruction permit or license.
 The instruction shall include eight (8) hours, specifically for instruction on the effects of alcohol and drugs on a driver, and the instruction shall be given by a person eligible for a teacher's certificate issued under the authority of the state board of education and which course of instruction shall be approved by the state board of education.
-In case of emergency, the President of the Community College of Rhode Island may declare, when no certified instructor is available to teach, that an individual eligible to teach at the Community College of Rhode Island, who has taken the required course of instruction in driver education, may provide driver education instruction.
-All driver education programs shall include information concerning the Anatomical Gift Act, chapter 18.6 of title 23, and information on donor cards pursuant to the applicable provisions of chapter 18.6 of title 23.
+In case of emergency, the president of the community college of Rhode Island may declare, when no certified instructor is available to teach, that an individual eligible to teach at the community college of Rhode Island, who has taken the required course of instruction in driver education, may provide driver education instruction.
+All driver education programs shall include information concerning the Revised Uniform Anatomical Gift Act, chapter 18.6.1 of title 23, and information on donor cards pursuant to the applicable provisions of chapter 18.6.1 of title 23.
 The state board of education shall ensure that each person properly certified and approved to instruct driver education courses shall be given an equal opportunity for employment as an instructor within the driver education program.
 No person teaching driver education under this section shall own, be employed by, or be associated with a commercial driving school.

 (b) Driver education instruction shall be available to any eligible resident applicant not less than fifteen (15) years and ten (10) months of age.

 (c) That the state shall also provide a separate program of instruction, as previously set forth in this section, for special needs students whose individual education plan (IEP) indicates a need for a separate program of instruction.